Kulicke & Soffa and PDF Solutions Announce Collaboration to Deliver New Smart Manufacturing Solutions

 Industry leaders are driving production process enhancements through comprehensive data collection, artificial intelligence, and machine learning capabilities

-SINGAPORE and SANTA CLARA, Calif., April 12, 2022 (GLOBE NEWSWIRE) -- Kulicke and Soffa Industries, Inc. ( KLIC) and PDF Solutions, Inc. ( PDFS) today announced their existing relationship is expanding to address the challenges of production system control and variability reduction in semiconductor assembly and packaging.
+SINGAPORE and SANTA CLARA, Calif., April 12, 2022 /PRNewswire/ -- Kulicke and Soffa Industries, Inc. (NASDAQ: KLIC) and PDF Solutions, Inc. (NASDAQ: PDFS) today announced their existing relationship is expanding to address the challenges of production system control and variability reduction in semiconductor assembly and packaging.
 As more companies adopt innovative packaging and assembly technologies to bring new products to market, it has become essential to apply smart manufacturing methods to identify the root cause of packaging and assembly issues that impact product yield, quality, and cost.

 Fast-growing advanced packaging methodologies such as System-in-Package (SiP) and Multi-Chip Modules (MCM), are providing performance, power, form-factor and cost improvements, without relying on traditional device-scaling techniques.
 However, the shift from a transistor focus to a packaging and assembly focus has brought new engineering challenges.
 The increased demands placed on tool control in assembly will require big-data collection and analytical techniques to optimize these emerging packaging solutions.